Ramalakshminatarajan/StudentLibraryApp/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+AppFeatures:

+BookListComponent
+    1.Able to view all availabe Books in library 2.Able to Search books from all available books

+MemberListComponent
+    1.Able to view all members of library
+    2.Able to Search members.

+Angular Features:

+MatTable
+Paginator
+Observable and Async Pipes
+MatCard with FlexLayout.